milligan22963/afm/README.md

-# afm_system
+# afm
 A system of utilities that I find interesting.
+Basically a library of system components that will make up a base for stuff I find interesting.